CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

   - Using Git
     - As we explained before, the first step will be go to my repository [The Lock Door](https://github.com/CarlosFaccelli26/escapeRoomMilestoneProject)

     - Once you are in, you just nedd to click on "Code".
 You will see how a small window is displayed, you will need to click on the linkn provided by Github.
+Here you will find the link attached: [Git Clone](https://github.com/CarlosFaccelli26/MilesToneProject-The-Lock-Door.git)
     ![Clone Repository Git](assets/images/screenshots/clone-repository-git.png)

     - Once we have the link we should go to our **Code Editor** to type in the terminal: *git clone*.
 Also we have to paste the link that we got from github.